crmapache/prettier-plugin-sort-imports/README.md

 # Prettier plugin sort react imports

-A prettier plugins for sorting and grouping your imports in react apps.
+A prettier plugin for sorting and grouping your imports in react apps.

 ### Input